Physical Therapist Assistant, AAS

 - Routinely display self‐direction for career development and the ongoing process of learning.

 - Recognize the importance of research as it relates to physical therapy.

-The Physical Therapist Assistant program is part of the Health Sciences Division with limited enrollment of 26 students per year.
-Application must be completed by January of each year for admission to the program for the following Summer term.
+The Physical Therapist Assistant program is part of the Health Sciences Division with limited enrollment of 28 students per year.
+Application and observation hours must be completed by February of each year for admission to the program for the following Fall semester.

 Clinical rotations begin in the second year of the program.
 Students will have the opportunity to experience a variety of physical therapy facilities with numerous sites available throughout Ohio.
 At their request, previous students have been able to complete clinical experiences in Florida, California, Pennsylvania, and Tennessee.

 The Physical Therapy Assistant Program at North Central State College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call 419-755-5634 or email firstname.lastname@example.org.

 BIOL 2751 - Human Anatomy and Physiology I

 This course is an in-depth study of the principles of human anatomy and physiology.
 It includes the study of structure and function of the body as a whole and study of cell biology, histology, the integumentary, skeletal, muscular, endocrine, and nervous systems plus the special senses.
 Laboratory exercises are designed to supplement lecture topics and include microscopy, the study of models, cat and specimen dissection, cadaver study, and physiological experiments.
 (OTM approved course in Natural Sciences TMNS)